The NOVAS C astrometry library, made better.

 can have only one ephemeris data file opened.
 You cannot use it to

 retrieve data from multiple ephemeris input files at the same time.
-(But you can with the CSPICE toolkit, which you
+(But you can with CALCEPH or the CSPICE toolkit,

 That’s all, except the warning that this method will not work with newer JPL ephemeris data, beyond DE421.